Torii Station leadership participates in Naha Giant Tug-of-War

 |0

-This work, Torii Station leadership participates in Naha Giant Tug-of-War [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Torii Station leadership participates in Naha Giant Tug-of-War, by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.